Cubicheng/Tetr/README.md

 # tetris

-A tetris game running on terminal board.
+A tetris game created with easyx